Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Explanation:**

 Increasing code coverage means ensuring that a higher percentage of your source code is executed during testing.

-While this is a good practice for overall software quality, it does absolutely nothing to address or minimize the troubleshooting effort for tests that are already failing intermittently (commonly known as "flaky tests").
+<mark>While this is a good practice for overall software quality, it does absolutely nothing to address or minimize the troubleshooting effort for tests that are already failing intermittently (commonly known as "flaky tests")</mark>.

 To minimize the troubleshooting effort for flaky tests in Azure Pipelines, you should use solutions such as: